maldoinc/wireup/docs/pages/quickstart.md

 1. We know that this will be used in conjunction with many other libraries, so WireUp will not throw on unknown parameters in order to let other decorators to do their job.
+2. Decorate all methods where the library must perform injection.

 **Installation**